keplergl/kepler.gl/README.md

 Here are the basic steps to import kepler.gl into your app.
 You also take a look at the examples folder.
 Each example in the folder can be installed and run locally.

-#### 1. Mount kepler.gl reducer in your app reducer.
+### 1. Mount reducer

 Kepler.gl uses Redux to manage its internal state, along with [react-palm][react-palm] middleware to handle side effects.

-You need to add `taskMiddleware` to your store too.
-We are actively working on a solution where `react-palm` will not be required, however it is still a very nice side effects management tool that works easier for testing than react-thunk.
+You need to add `taskMiddleware` of `react-palm` to your store too.
+We are actively working on a solution where `react-palm` will not be required, however it is still a very lightweight side effects management tool that is easier to test than react-thunk.

 ```js
 import keplerGlReducer from 'kepler.gl/reducers';